International Criminal Tribunal for Rwanda: Controversies

 ICTR publications usually measure efficiency in terms of the part of indicted persons who were put on trial.
 From that perspective, the ICTR was quite efficient, because it managed to get hold on all the persons for which it had issued arrest warrants.
 But alike the ICTY, the ICTR did not indict all people which it was tasked and empower to prosecute, because some of the Interahamwe leaders obtained the status of protected witnesses and a new identity (Cruvellier).
 Félicien Kabuga, a wealthy businessman from the Habyarimana era, who is widely believed to have financed the Interahamwe and provided them with machetes from China, managed to stay in hiding until his arrest in Paris in 2020.
 His trial started, but later was first interrupted and then terminated due to his dementia and inability to stand trial.

 ICTR trials used to be very long and cumbersome.
 In some cases (André Rwamakuba), the trial chamber struck down the indictment after the prosecution had rested its case, because there was literally no case to answer to for the defense.
 But at that time, the accused had already spent years in custody for which they were (due to the UN’s immunity) not eligible for any compensation.
-In another, the Office of the Prosecutor first summoned the former head of the Gendarmerie, Augustin Ndindiliyimana (who had feld to Belgium) as a witness and, when he refused to testify for the prosecution, indicted him.
+In another, the Office of the Prosecutor first summoned the former head of the Gendarmerie, Augustin Ndindiliyimana (who had fled to Belgium) as a witness and, when he refused to testify for the prosecution, indicted him.
 Ndindiliyimana was first found guilty and sentenced to exactly the same prison term that he had spent in pre-trial arrest and then exonerated and set free by the appeals chamber.
-For years he leaved with other acquitted suspects in a safe house in Tanzania, because the ICTR was unable to find a country that would issue him a long-term visa.
+For years he lived with other acquitted suspects in a safe house in Tanzania, because the ICTR was unable to find a country that would issue him a long-term visa.

-Bachmann and Fatic have argued that due to its dependence on Rwanda, the ICTR became a part of the Rwandan justice system, with the Rwandan government steering tribunal decisions almost at will, by either holding back evidence or channeling materials from survivor organizations into judicial procedures.
+Bachmann and Fatić have argued that due to its dependence on Rwanda, the ICTR became a part of the Rwandan justice system, with the Rwandan government steering tribunal decisions almost at will, by either holding back evidence or channeling materials from survivor organizations into judicial procedures.
 According to Del Ponte, the Rwandan military intelligence eavesdropped on the prosecution to retrieve information about secret investigations concerning RPA-crimes.
 After pressure from Rwanda, the UK and the US, Del Ponte lost her position at the ICTR but was allowed to remain ICTY chief prosecutor.
 The Office of the Prosecutor never returned to the investigation concerning the downing of Habyarimana’s Falcon and the secret investigations.